zzxwill/oss/intl.en-US/API Reference/Access control/Add a signature to a URL.md

 urllib.quote (base64.encodestring(h.digest()).strip())
 ```

 OSS SDK provides the method for adding a signature into an URL.
-For the detailed usage, see Authorized access in the OSS SDK Reference.
+For the detailed usage, see Authorized access in OSS SDK documentation.

 To add a signature to the OSS SDK URL, see the following table.